likyCoder/likyCoder/README.md

 🎓 I'm a passionate **Software Engineer** and student at Sai Pali Institute, with a deep love for building impactful, modern web applications and automation tools.

+🚀 Founder of:
-🚀 Founder of **Liky Lancers Company (LLC)** — a freelancing platform where coders and clients connect to build meaningful solutions.
+- **Liky Lancers Company (LLC)** — a freelancing platform where coders and clients connect to build meaningful solutions.
 I lead on code; others feed in data.
+- **LIKY Solutions Ltd** — a technology company focused on building innovative digital solutions for real-world challenges in business, education, and finance.

 🌐 Creator of the **Liky Hackers Hub** blog and multiple software projects, including:
 - Full-stack freelancing systems
 - AI-powered trading bots (e.g., AI Trader Pro with MT5 + Telegram integration)
 - A transport website (ticket booking and ride-sharing)
 - A lost & found platform for Sai Pali
-- A portfolio hosted at [likyjosh.likesyou.org](https://likyjosh.likesyou.org)
+- A personal portfolio hosted at [likyjosh.likesyou.org](https://likyjosh.likesyou.org)

 ---